You Won’t Believe What Ohio Is Famous For – #7 Will Blow Your Mind!

 Buckeyes are what Ohio is known for producing.

-Ohio is nicknamed the Buckeye state because a buckeye is a tree found in Ohio that was native and plentiful before European settlers arrived.
+Ohio is nicknamed the Buckeye state because a buckeye trees commonly found in Ohio were native and plentiful before European settlers arrived.

 The buckeye takes its name from Native American legend linking it to a deer or bucks eye due to its rich brown colour with a creamy centre.